Convergence of Limited Communications Gradient Methods

-We now show that the Type-2 stopping condition [eq.~\eqref{Type-2}] can be achieved for any accuracy $\epsilon{>}0$.
-The result is based on the following lemma. \begin{lemma} Suppose $f\in \mathcal{F}$, $\mathcal{D}$ is a $\theta$-cover, and the iterates $\vec{x}(t)$ are generated by Equation~\eqref{gradient_dir_quant}, then following holds:
+We now show that the Type-2 approximate optimality [Eq.~\eqref{Type-2}] can be achieved for any accuracy $\epsilon{>}0$.
+The result is based on the following lemma. \begin{lemma} Suppose $f\in \mathcal{F}_L(\R^N)$, $\mathcal{D}$ is a $\theta$-cover, and the iterates $\vec{x}(t)$ are generated by Equation~\eqref{gradient_dir_quant}, then:

 \begin{enumerate}[a)]

 \item for any $\epsilon>0$, $\gamma(t)\in (0,\bar{\gamma})$, where $\bar{\gamma}=2\cos(\theta)\epsilon / L$, and $T\in \N$ such that $\vec{x}(T)\in \mathcal{X}(\epsilon)$, the following holds